mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ```

 {% endraw %}
-_Remember, you need NodeJS v20 or higher as well as NVM installed on your machine_.

-**NOTE**: The command `npm run build` is required the first time you are building your Storybook app and whenever major changes are made to the app's configuration.
-After that, you can simply run `npm run storybook`.
+A quick note about the commands above:

+* **nvm install** and **npm install** are typically only done once in your app.
+These commands will first install and use the node version specified in **.nvmrc**, and will install all the required node packages found in **package.json**.
+If you happen to be workign on another project that may use a different version of node, when you comeback to the Storybook project you will need to run **nvm use** in order to resume using the right node version.
+* **npm run build** is usually only ran when you have made configuration changes to the project or are introducing new files.
+* **npm run storybook** is the command you will use all the time when you want to run Storybook.

 After Storybook launches, you should see two story categories in Storybook's sidebar, **Atoms** and **Molecules**.
 The title component should be under Atoms and the Card under Molecules.
 See below:

 ![Palm trees near city buildings](/images/card-shot.webp){.body-image}

+## Installing Drupal and setting up the Storybook theme

+We have completed all the prep work in Storybook and our attention now will be all in Drupal.
+In the previous post all the work we did was in a standalone project which did not require Drupal to run.
+In this post, we need a Drupal site to be able to do the integration with Storybook.
+If you are following along and already have a Drupal 10 site ready, you can skip the first step below.

+1. Build a basic Drupal 10 website ([I recommend using DDEV](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal){target=_blank rel=noopener}).
+1. Add the **storybook** theme to your website.
+If you completed the excercise in the previous post, you can copy the theme you built into your site's **/themes/custom/** directory, Otherwise, you can clone [the previous post repo](https://github.com/mariohernandez/storybook){target=_blank rel=nooperner} into the same location so it becomes your theme.
+After this your theme's path should be **themes/custom/storybook**.
+1. No need to enable the theme just yet, we'll come back to the theme shortly.
+1. Finally, create a new Article post that includes a title, body content and an image.
+We'll use this article later in the process.

-## Prepping Drupal for integration
+## Creating Drupal namespaces and adding Libraries

-With the Card component now in place, let's change our attention back to Drupal.
-If you are following along, go ahead and complete the following tasks:
+Earlier we created namespaces for Storybook, now we will do the same but this time for Drupal.
+It is best if the namesapces' names between Storybook and Drupal match for consistency.
+In addition, we will create Drupal libraries to allow Drupal to use the CSS we've written.

-* Install and enable the [Components libraries](https://www.drupal.org/project/components){target=_blank rel=noopener} module
+* Install and enable the [Components](https://www.drupal.org/project/components){target=_blank rel=noopener} module
-* Add the following at the end of **storybook.info.yml** (mind your indentation):
+* Add the following namespaces at the end of **storybook.info.yml** (mind your indentation):

 {% raw %}